-Unit Holders of Permian Basin Royalty Trust and Bank of America, N.A., Trustee Dallas.
-Texas
+Unit Holders of Permian Basin Royalty Trust and Southwest Bank, Trustee Dallas, Texas

-We have audited the internal control over financial reporting of Permian Basin Royalty Trust (the "Trust") as of December 31, 2012, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+We have audited the internal control over financial reporting of Permian Basin Royalty Trust (the "Trust") as of December 31, 2015, based on criteria established in Internal Control - Integrated Framework 2013 issued by the Committee of Sponsoring Organizations of the Treadway Commission.
 The Trustee is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Trustee's Report on Internal Control Over Financial Reporting.
 Our responsibility is to express an opinion on the Trust's internal control over financial reporting based on our audit.